pivotal-cf/pivnet-resource/README.md

 to the newly-created release.
 The MD5 checksum of each file is taken locally, and added to the file metadata in Pivotal Network.

-If a product release already exists on Pivotal Network with the desired version, the resource will exit with error without attempting to create the release or upload any files.
+**Existing product files with the same AWS key will be deleted and recreated.**

+**Existing releases with the same version will be deleted and recreated.**

 See [metadata](https://github.com/pivotal-cf/pivnet-resource/blob/master/metadata)
 for more details on the structure of the metadata file.